National Archives: Trump took classified items to Mar-a-Lago

 WASHINGTON (AP) — The 15 boxes of White House records that were stored at former President Donald Trump’s Mar-a-Lago residence contained items marked as classified national security information, the National Archives and Records Administration said Friday.
 The agency said the matter has been referred to the Justice Department.

 In a response to a Feb.
-9 letter to the House Committee on Oversight and Reform, the National Archives confirmed reports that Trump took government records with him down to Florida after he left office in January 2021.
+9 letter from the House Committee on Oversight and Reform panel, the National Archives confirmed reports that Trump took government records with him down to Florida after he left office in January 2021.

-House lawmakers had opened an investigation and the National Archives has reportedly asked the Justice Department to look into the matter.
-The Justice Department and the FBI have not yet said what, if anything, they’ll do.
+The letter from the agency confirms numerous reports around Trump’s handling of sensitive and even classified information during his time as president and after he left the White House.
+The revelation could also interest federal investigators responsible for policing the handling of government secrets, though the Justice Department and FBI have not indicated they will pursue.

+Federal law bars the removal of classified documents to unauthorized locations, though it is possible that Trump could try to argue that, as president, he was the ultimate declassification authority.

+No matter the legal risk, it exposes him to charges of hypocrisy given his relentless attacks during the 2016 presidential campaign on Democratic opponent Hillary Clinton for her use of a private email server as secretary of state.
+The FBI investigated but ultimately did not recommend charges.

-The letter from the archivists also stated that certain social media records were not captured and preserved by the Trump administration.
+The letter from the archivists also details how certain social media records were not captured and preserved by the Trump administration.
 And that the agency learned that White House staff frequently conducted official business using unofficial messaging accounts and personal phones.

 Those staff did not copy or forward their official messaging counts, as required by the Presidential Records Act.
 The letter also goes on to reveal that after Trump left the White House, the National Archives learned that additional paper records that had been torn up by the former president had been transferred to the agency.